 Students may be granted a leave of absence (LOA) for financial or personal reasons not related to academic or disciplinary issues.
-A leave of absence for a specific period of time - not to exceed one year - will be granted by the Registrar upon the endorsement of the Commandant, Dean of Student Services, and the Academic Dean.
+A leave of absence for a specific period of time - not to exceed one year - will be granted by the Registrar upon the endorsement of the Dean of Student Services, the Dean of Faculty, and the Commandant (for Regimental students only).